 Originally from Asia, EAB was discovered in Michigan in 2002 and has been found in 29 states.
 It is estimated that it has killed over 60 million trees.

 EAB was first found in Colorado in 2013 in the city of Boulder.
-Since then it has also been found in Gunbarrel, Lafayette, and Longmont.
-It has not been found in Jefferson County.
+Since then it has also been found in areas of Adams, Arapahoe, Boulder, Broomfield and Larimer counties.
+In 2020 it was reported in Arvada and is the only known location in Jeffco.

 Environmental Benefits of Urban Trees